ericmjl/thesis/text/01-introduction.md

 Bayesian phylogenetic reconstruction methods extend likelihood tree reconstruction methods by allowing us to infer a probability distribution over the tree topology and coalescent times, given the data.
 When paired with phylogeographic inference [@Lemey:2010eu], where geography is modelled as another character state in addition to nucleotide sequence, it is possible to trace reconstruct and trace the movement of viruses.
 As is the case with Bayesian inference in general, the exponential increase in computational power along with advances in tree-space MCMC have been greatly enabling.
 Bayesian inference has been used successfully to infer the time of emergence of outbreak viruses such as the Ebola virus [@Gire:2014fk; @Park:2015cw] and movement swine influenza viruses [@Nelson:2015dy].

+## Interpreting Trees

+A bifurcating phylogenetic tree is a directed acyclic graph comprised of leaf nodes (tips), internal nodes, and bifurcating branches at each internal node.
+Branch lengths indicate evolutionary time elapsed from an internal node to another internal node or leaf.

+As with any hierarchical clustering method, the leaves can be organized into **clades**, which represent a cluster of isolates on the tree that are closely related.
+How a clade is defined is subjective, and visual observation is the most common way to define a clade.

+A metric of evolutionary distance between any two given isolates is the **patristic distance** between them.
+The patristic distance is measured by the sum of branch lengths (in the units that the lengths are defined) from one isolate to another.
+As such, isolates that are more evolutionarily related will have a shorter patristic distance between them.

+(#figure?)

 ## Inferring Reassortment

 Reassortment is classically inferred by **tree incongruence**.
 Tree incongruence can be visualized as in Figure X (#figure).
-Let us consider the example in Figure X as a
+Let us consider the example in Figure X as an example.

 ## Genome Packaging

 In the study of the process of reassortment, one cannot escape from the topic of "how viruses are packaged".
 I have detailed the current best knowledge in the field in the appendix, as it is not a central and necessary piece of knowledge for understanding influenza reassortment at a global scale.
 However, for the uninitiated, the major key points are as follows:

-1. There are "packaging signals" located in the coding sequence (imposing a further evolutionary constraint) that determine whether a piece of RNA is selectively packaged into the viral genome. (#cite) (+@fig:packaging)
+1. There are "packaging signals" located in the coding sequence (imposing a further evolutionary constraint) that determine whether a piece of RNA is selectively packaged into the viral genome. [@Goto:2013bc; @Hutchinson:2009hd; @Gog:2007ie] (+@fig:packaging)
-1. Selective packaging is shown via electron microscopy, where the vast majority of viral particles have a distinct "7+1" arrangement of segments. (#cite)
+1. Selective packaging is shown via electron microscopy, where the vast majority of viral particles have a distinct "7+1" arrangement of segments. [@Gerber:2014hp]
-1. Packaging signals have been exploited to generate influenza viruses that carry GFP rather than one of the genomic segments, allowing for tracking of viral replication. (#cite) This remains, to date, the strongest evidence in favour of the presence of packaging signals that are part of the coding sequence of each of the 8 genes.
+1. Packaging signals have been exploited to generate influenza viruses that carry GFP rather than one of the genomic segments, allowing for tracking of viral replication [@Goto:2013bc].
+This remains, to date, the strongest evidence in favour of the presence of packaging signals that are part of the coding sequence of each of the 8 genes.

 ![](./figures/packaging.jpg){#fig:packaging}